 - Recitation attendance is mandatory, but recitation participation implies more than mere presence in class.
 You are also expected to show up on time and prepared for class (read the recitation material and try to solve it beforehand), and to be active in class.
 Any disruptive behavior in recitation will be penalized. - Grading: your Recitation Instructor will grade your participation at the end of the term.
-To allow flexibility, you can have up to 2 unexcused absences (out of 11 sessions) without being penalized.
+To allow flexibility, you can have up to 2 unexcused absences (out of 10 sessions attendance will not be taken the first week of class) without being penalized.